goessner/mdmath/README.md

 **mdmath** allows to use *Visual Studio Code* as a markdown editor capable of typesetting and rendering TeX math.
 In fact it functions and renders identically to the built in markdown viewer.
-Additionally KaTeX works as fast math renderer.
+Additionally KaTeX works inside as the fast math renderer.

 ![mdmath editing](img/edit.gif)